y-pleim/MonteCarlo/docs/getting_started.rst

 Generating a random spin configuration and additional functions
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 The following example demonstrates how to create and print a random spin configuration with N=8 sites.
-The functionality of the n_sites and set_site methods are also demonstrated.
+The functionality of the n_sites and set_site methods is also demonstrated.
 ::

  import montecarlo